btnguyen2k/exter/docs/index.md

 ### Privacy Policy

-- Email is used as user id.
-Upon successful authentication, the `ExterOSS` will store your email address in its database and login session.
+- After authentication, `Exter` forwards user's basic info (_email address_ and _display name_) to the registered application as JWT.
-- Your email address is only used to uniquely identify yourself and will not be used for any other purpose.
+`Exter` does _not_ store user info in a long-term storage.
+Contact the registered application's owner to learn more about its Terms of Service and Privacy Policy.
-- `ExterOSS` will remove its session data periodically without notice.
+- `Exter` stores the JWT in user login session.
+The login session will expire after 60 minutes and will be automatically invalidated.

 ### Technical Info